SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/collector-installation-reference/parameters-command-line-installer.md

 ---
 id: parameters-command-line-installer
+title: Parameters for the Command Line Installer
 ---

-# Parameters for the Command Line Installer

 The following tables provide and reference the available parameters for Collector installation using the command line installer.
 For details and example commands on Collector installation, see [Install a Collector on Linux](../linux.md), [Install a Collector on MacOS](../macos.md), and [Install a Collector on Windows](../windows.md).

 :::important
 Collector versions 19.253-26+ support wrapper configuration parameters.